Fire services

 Timor-Leste experiences cyclones, earthquakes, tsunamis, bushfires and severe weather.

-Heavy rain can cause flooding, landslides and damage to roads.
-It can also affect services.
+Heavy rain can cause flooding, landslides, damage to roads and disruptions to services.

 If a natural disaster or severe weather happens: